 My answer was simple, I said, “The way to distinguish between them is easier than you think, those who try to occupy your mind with their opinions, and create from you a duplicated copy of themselves are false scholars; while those who try to liberate your mind and urge you to learn, think, and criticize according to logical disciplines are the ones from whom you should seek council and knowledge.”

 Religious extremism has taken its role among people from all faiths throughout the history of mankind.
 When I ponder over the history of those movements, think about this phenomena of extremism, and try to reach the base upon which it stands, I usually reach the aforementioned short answer.
-All fanatic, and extreme movements are based upon occupying the minds of their followers with certain ideas, and planting inside their minds a totally biased, but carefully designed, method of thinking.
-To my amazement -of course when I realized it- even though the religions of those movements may differ, their thinking method is almost the same, and their followers suffer from the same symptoms, among them are the following easily recognized ones:
+All fanatic, and extreme movements —religious and even political— are based upon occupying the minds of their followers with certain ideas, and planting inside them a totally biased, but carefully designed, method of thinking.
+To my amazement when I first realized it: even though the religions of those movements may differ, their thinking method is almost the same, and their followers suffer from the same symptoms, among them are the following easily recognized ones:

 - Lack of critical thinking.